-DIY insulated dog house plans can help you create a comfortable abode for your dog in all kinds of weather!
+DIY insulated dog house plans help you create a comfortable place for your dog to rest!

 |Foam board sandwiched between plywood dog house walls

-Types of insulation can be anything that adds an extra layer that is a poor conductor of heat.
+Types of insulation can be anything that adds an extra layer that's a poor conductor of heat.